valyakin/aa-testkit/README.md

 #### __`.network.deployer`__

 Asset or agents deployed with `with` helpers are deployed with extra node called `deployer`.
-Deployer node is avaliable in `network.deployer`
+Deployer node will be avaliable as `network.deployer` only if `with.agent` or `with.asset` was used

 <details>
 <summary>Example</summary>